-4685.
-REGULATION: Y - BANK HOLDING COMPANIES AND CHANGE IN BANK CONTROL (DOCKET NUMBER: R-1060)
+4329.
+REGULATION: Y - BANK HOLDING COMPANIES AND CHANGE IN BANK CONTROL (DOCKET NUMBERS: R-1060)

-Priority: Substantive, Nonsignificant Legal Authority: 12 USC 1972 CFR Citation: 12 CFR 225.7 Legal Deadline: None

-Abstract: In February 2000, the Board approved issuing for public comment a proposed exception to the anti-tying restrictions of section 106 of the Bank Holding Company Act Amendments of 1970 and the Board's Regulation Y (65 FR 6924, February 11, 2000).
-The proposed amendment would establish a "safe harbor" permitting a bank to offer a credit card that can be used to make purchases from a retailer affiliated with the bank.
+Priority: Substantive, Nonsignificant Legal Authority: 12 USC 1972 CFR Citation: 12 CFR 225.7 Legal Deadline: None proposed amendment would establish a "safe harbor" permitting a bank to offer a credit card that can be used to make purchases from a retailer affiliated with the bank.
 It is expected that the proposed rule would benefit the public by providing consumers with alternative sources of consumer credit, and is not expected to have a significant economic impact on a substantial number of small business entities.
-Following review of the public comments, the Board is expected to take further action by year-end.
+Following review of the public comments, the Board is expected to take further action.